open-condo-software/gitexporter/README.md

 # gitexporter cli tool

+You're in the right place if:

-You have an open source project with an open and closed part.
+ - Do you have an **open-source** project with an **open** and **closed part** and you want to **work in one git repo** without git submodules?
+ - Do you want to **public** some **private** GitHub **repo directories**?
+ - You don't want to use git submodules!

+Others cases:

-You are developing it in a git mono repository and don't want to use git submodules for closed part.
+ - You are developing in a git mono repository and want to open-source some directories
+ - You are developing some OpenSource project and want to disallow open some secret files

+# how it works ?

-Use git exporter to create a new git repo from your privat git repo with only allowed public files and dirs.
+`gitexporter` create a new git repo from your existing repository with only allowed public files and dirs.

-Example:
+The `gitexporter` goes through the git commit tree and adds to a new repo only the allowed files.

+# Example

  - `/` -- monorepository root
  - `/apps/service1` -- it's open source